e99999/GT-Classic/README.md

 Downloads are available on curse! https://minecraft.curseforge.com/projects/gregtech-classic

 # Current State
-The Mod is released and finished... or is it?
+The mod is released and finished, however I am considering a few more small updates.

 # Issues
 Please report any issues you find to the issue tracker on this repository.
 Include as much information as possible including as version and steps to reproduce.